timm/timm.github.io/src/index.md

 ____
 <a name=oldnews></a><img  width=100  src="img/old-news-churchill2.png" id=pad> **Old News:**

++ **Dec 15**: ICSE has accepted my technical briefing for
+  2015: Art and Science of Analyzing Software
+  Data.
+With Leandro Minku and Fayola Peters.
 + **Dec 15**: ICSE accepts a paper with Fayola Peters on **LACE2**, a novel privacy-based transfer learner with some very nice properties
   (minimal data shared, all data privatized, better defect predictors learned by sharing data than just using your own).
 + **Nov 15**: IEEE Trans on Human Factors accepts